Next step to building a pergola was to dig the pier

 I used 5 CCA treated H2 pine joists (140x45mm).
 I installed the 2 outer joists first so I could get the square right.
 I used galvanised joist hangers, galvanised clouts (nails) and short tech screws.
 Measuring the angle cut was a little bit tricky, but once done I was able to replicate it for each joist both ends.
 Joist hangers were installed so that, in this case, the joist top edge was flush with the top edge of the plates.

-I then installed the rest of the joist hangers at exact intervals, replicated the joists and installed them with 7-8 gal nails and a couple of tech screws for good measure, making sure the structure stayed true to square as I proceeded.
+The next part of building a pergola was installing the rest of the joist hangers at exact intervals, replicated the joists and installed them with 7-8 gal nails and a couple of tech screws for good measure, making sure the structure stayed true to square as I proceeded.

 Lastly I braced the posts to the plate with 45 degree cross members.
 This can be done in many ways and I chose to secure them to the plate and but them into the posts.
 You can also choose to check-out a section of the post and mitre them in.

 Big Tip: Seal and paint the pergola as you go, including the top of the joists.